Legal research, opinions, submissions, articles, publications, conference papers.

 2012 Published Paper.
 Cyberspace, Cyberbullying, Cyberstalking: New challenges in law and education.
 In Woteva Nxt!
 Legal and Social Challenges in Education conference proceedings edited by Jane Battersby, the 21st Australia and New Zealand Education Law Association (ANZELA) conference, Rotorua NZ, 3-5 October.

 2012 Conference presentation.
 Cyberspace, Cyberbullying, Cyberstalking: New challenges in law and education.
-Refereed paper at Woteva Nxt?
-Legal and Social Challenges in Education, 21st Annual Conference ANZELA Australia and New Zealand Education Law Assoc., Rotorua NZ, 3-5 October.
+Refereed paper Woteva Nxt?
+Legal and Social Challenges in Education, 21st Annual Conference ANZELA Australia & New Zealand Education Law Assoc., Rotorua NZ, 3-5 October.

 Cyberspace offers new possibilities for bullying and harassment.
 It also offers new legal and social challenges for educational institutions.
 This paper presents two scenarios of cyberstalking and bullying in an Australian university, discusses the ways they were dealt with legally and institutionally, the role of media and pertinent social implications.
 It considers responsibilities of educational institutions, the effectiveness of available legislation in Australia and New Zealand, and makes recommendations for change to meet this escalating problem.